Jelmerro/carafe/README.md

 No wine commands executed by carafe will show any output in the terminal.
 The commands will store the log of the latest executed command as `~/.carafe/<carafe_name>/log`. carafe does not keep a history of all the logs, only the latest one is stored.
+The start command will by default disable all logging, because these logs can get very large and because it slows down wine.
+To restore the default logging, provide the `--keep-log` argument (see the 'start' option for details).

 ### Wine related files